Domingos-Masta/ngx-dynamic-form-comp/projects/ngx-dynamic-form-comp/README.md

 # NgxDynamicFormComp

-This is a library to help build reactive forms as in angular This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.9.
+This is a library help build reactive forms dynamicaly in angular.
+This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.9.

 ## USE